Dedicated Child Support Attorneys in Fort Mill, Greenville & Rock Hill, South Carolina

 If there are extenuating circumstances or exceptional situations, including college costs or if the child is disabled, child custody can be extended beyond the standard age limit.

-Can I Petition the Court for Child Support Modification in Fort Mill & Greenville, SC?
+Can I Petition the Court for Child Support Modification in Fort Mill, Greenville & Rock Hill, SC?

 Child support orders are legally binding, which means the payer must meet that financial obligation each month to ensure the payment structure and provisions for the child’s healthcare coverage does not lapse over the required period.